Window ants

 However, we're into Nature photography here.
 At the right, the original picture of the Giant Grasshopper, Tropidacris cristata, started out as too dark, so it was lightened.
 Just the head was wanted, but the original picture showed the whole body, so the image was cropped.

 A crisp picture resulted despite using only a tiny portion of the original image because normally digital photos are produced with far more pixels than needed for images appearing on the Internet.
-Nowadays average digital cameras produce images with about 25 megapixels -- 25,000,000 pixels.
-Our image of the grasshopper head consists of 48,000 pixels.
-That's about a fifth of 1% of the original image.
-Therefore, if you crop out a very small part of a 25 megapixel image and enlarge it many times, if the original picture was very sharp, maybe made with a tripod used to keep the camera steady, you can get picture's like that of our grasshopper head.
+Nowadays average digital cameras produce default images with about 25 megapixels -- 25,000,000 pixels.
+Our image of the grasshopper head consists of 28,000 pixels.
+That's a small fraction of 1% of the original image.
+Therefore, if you crop out a very small part of a 25 megapixel image and enlarge it many times, if the original picture was very sharp, maybe made with a tripod used to keep the camera steady, or shot with a very fast speed, you can get pictures like that of the grasshopper head.

 PHOTO-EDITING SOFTWARE